National University of Sciences & Technology: History

-Recognized university

-As of 2016, NUST has over 15,000 full-time students enrolled, over 20 departments with over 1,280 academic faculty staff.
-It is ranked by QS World Ranking's as among the leading 50 universities under the age of 50 and is ranked by QS as among top 334 universities in the world.
-It is the number 1 ranked university in Pakistan according to QS World ranking 2021.
-It is also ranked by QS as among top 300 in world in Electrical Engineering, and top 500 in Business Studies and Mathematics.
-While Times Higher Education Ranking's rank's NUST as among the top 100 universities from BRICS and Emerging economies, as among top 120 in Asia and among top 250 globally in the field of Electrical Engineering.
-In 2016, it was also ranked as among the next 50 leading young universities globally by Time's.
-NUST is a member of Association of Commonwealth Universities, United Nations Academic Impact and Talloires Network.

-NUST is the first model university established by the Ministry of Science and Technology like KAIST of Korea.
-The student body consists of 7,000+ students, including 102 international students and 884 postgraduate students.
-In 2015, more than 70,000 candidates applied for the undergraduate program at NUST.
-NUST has 675 full-time employed faculty staff including 17 members from international universities and many professors and lecturers are a part of visiting faculty of NUST.
-In addition to this, professors from universities around the world visit NUST under collaborative arrangements.
+Pre-Inception

 After the independence of Pakistan in 1947, the training of military corpsmen became one of the top priorities of the new Government.
-In 1947, Military College of Signals was established as School of Signals.
+In 1947, Military College of Signals (MCS) was established as the School of Signals.
 A year later, in 1948, the School of Military Engineering (SME) was established at Sialkot to train the corps in the field of engineering.
-In 1951, it was given the status of college -Military College of Engineering (MCE)- and was shifted to its present location in Risalpur.
-On 1 April 1957, EME School was established at Quetta and in 1969, it was given the status of college (CEME) and civilians were admitted.
-In 1962 PNEC was established in Karachi.
+In 1951, it was given the status of college as Military College of Engineering (MCE) and was shifted to its present location in Risalpur.
+On 1 April 1957, EME School was established at Quetta and in 1969, it was given the status of College of Electrical & Mechanical Engineering (CEME) and civilians were admitted.
+In 1962, Pakistan Navy Engineering College (PNEC) was established in Karachi.
 To train the members of the Pakistan Air Force, the College of Aeronautical Engineering (CAE) was established at Korangi Creek, Karachi in 1965.
-In 1976, the College of Medical Sciences was established as the Army Medical College (AMC) and a year later in 1977 the first MBBS course started there.
-In the same year the School of Signals was upgraded to a college.
-In 1981 a BSc program started at CEME giving it the status of a university and a few years later in April 1984 CEME moved to its current location in Rawalpindi from Quetta.
+In the same year, the School of Signals was upgraded to a college.
+In 1981 an undergraduate program was launched at CEME giving it the status of a university.
+A few years later in April 1984, CEME moved to its current location in Rawalpindi from Quetta.
 In May 1986, CAE was shifted to the PAF Academy in Risalpur.